nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The `organise` command will set a meetup with the time and place for all participants and the user himself/herself.

-The `Scheduler` will check if the timing is a suitable for every participant to meet.
+The `TimingRecommender` will check if the timing is a suitable for every participant to meet.

 ## **Parsers**